esposem/Kernel_Paxos/README.md

 - Config file to be read by module (for now parameters are hardcoded)
 - replace uthash with fixed size circular buffer
-- use netlink instead of chardevice, use multicast with netlink
+- use netlink instead of chardevice, use multicast with netlink (fix user learner cpu usage 100%)
 - add quorum of trim inside the acceptor to effectively send trim to everybody
 - support of different message size values
 - use a persistent storage instead of trimming the values in memory
-- easier way to add objects in makefile
+- easier way to add objects in makefile, organize generated files in folders
+- improve performances